 Our aim is to provide the best experiences for patients and their relatives and carers at the end of life.
-It is a privilege to care for people at end of life and support their relatives/friends.
+It is a privilege to care for people at end of life and support their relatives/friends and we only have one chance to get it right.
 Despite improvements in 2014/15, we believed that end of life care needed to be a priority for 2015/16 and that as health care professionals we only have one chance to get this right and we want to get it right every time.